Ginger Snaps 2: Unleashed (2004) is the first sequel to Ginger Snaps.

 - Ghost, at least towards Brigitte.

 - Tyler the orderly goes back and forth between this and Faux Affably Evil.
 On the one hand, he trades sexual favors from the girls at the rehab center in exchange for drugs.
 On the other, he seems legitimately (platonically) affectionate towards Ghost (Ghost having faked his attempt to rape her), and is worried about Brigitte when her transformation becomes noticeable.
+His quote below to Brigitte is rather telling.

 - Air-Vent Passageway: Used by Ghost and Brigitte.
 Somewhat justified since they are both skinny teenage girls.